-In addition to all operations practices, all efforts will be made to ensure coordination of the following cross-cutting practices: joint missions, evaluations, communications and resource mobilization.
+In addition to operations practices, in the framework of the Programmed of Cooperation 2012-2016 UN agencies increasingly work jointly in the following cross-cutting practices: joint missions, evaluations, communications and resource mobilization.

-UNDP functions as the One UN Administrative Agent, and as such is responsible for the day-to-day financial administration of the One UN Coherence Fund: that is, managing contributions from donors, disbursements, accounting, maintaining supporting systems, and audit.
-In addition, the Administrative Agent compiles financial and narrative reports from participating agencies and submits them to the Resident Coordinator for dissemination to partners.
+UNDP functions as the Administrative Agent of the UN Coherence Fund, and as such is responsible for the day-to-day financial administration, including managing contributions from donors, disbursements, accounting, maintaining supporting systems, and audit.
+In addition, the Administrative Agent compiles financial from participating agencies and submits them to the Resident Coordinator for dissemination to partners.